 Two approaches are taken into consideration with BMO InvestorLine:

 BMO InvestorLine adviceDirect: It offers portfolio management and charges some percentage of the account.
-This account can be opened with minimum of $50,000.
+This account can be opened with a minimum of $50,000.

 BMO InvestorLine Self Directed: It is quite similar to that of the regular discount brokers.
 As an investor, basically, you are on your own and take decisions.